We Are In This Together

 After a while, after a while

 Scars will heal, you'll love again

 It won't hurt after a while

 This song carried me through the grief in my heart I did not know existed.
 With everything going on recently, I began to play it and sing along to it.
-As it played on repeat, I prayed for everyone who may be much less fortunate with me, struggling physically, emotionally, or financially to survive the pandemic.
+As it played on repeat, I prayed for everyone who may be much less fortunate than me, struggling physically, emotionally, or financially to survive the pandemic.
 I am blessed beyond measure!
 But I don't want to laugh it off, minimize the impact, or tell people, "It's no big deal.
 Just pray."
 This time creates a great deal of uncertainty for many, much like the uncertainty I felt being a 17-year-old "kid parent" with big mountains, little faith, and shaky hands.
 No matter what happens, we are in this together.